supakorn22/test-auth-be/README.md

     cd src
     mkcert -install
     mkcert localhost
-to use HTTPS use https://localhost8081
+to use HTTPS use https://localhost8081 or you can config to any you want in .env `PORT_HTTPS`.